-The Company has in place a risk management framework and internal control system.
+The Company has in place a risk management framework and internal control system which is designed to mitigate material business risks.
 As required by the Board, management has reported to the Board that the Company's material business risks have been managed effectively.
+The

-The Board annually reviews the Company's risk management framework to satisfy itself that it continues to be sound and with due regard to the risk appetite set by the Board.
-The last such annual review was conducted in March 2022.
+Board annually reviews the Company's risk management framework to satisfy itself that it continues to be sound and with due regard to the risk appetite set by the Board.
+The last such annual review was conducted in March 2024.